 Important things to consider when preparing your SS Yongala dive trip

-Although we’re certified Advanced divers with more than 80 dives, we still chose to dive as a group and team up with a guide.
-The SS Yongala wreck dive site is very easy to navigate as you’re not allowed to penetrate the wreck, so I would have felt at ease to dive with just my buddy.
+Although we were certified Advanced Open Water divers with more than 80 dives, we still chose to dive as a group and team up with a guide.
+The SS Yongala wreck dive site is very easy to navigate as you’re not allowed to penetrate the wreck, so I would have felt at ease diving with just my buddy.
 But I like to be part of a small group so we have extra pairs of eyes to spot exciting things.
 There is so much life down there that you cannot see it all!

 The best time to dive Yongala wreck